voidlizard/hbs2/README.md

 Setting own hosts/services for dvcs data hosting.

-Yeah, it's the way.
+Yeah, it’s the way.
 But they are

 - Obviously centralized